University of Sydney Students' Representative Council: Politics

 From the mid-1960s the SRC has been at the centre of student activism in Australia.
-Most activist groupings in the National Union of Students have a presence at Sydney University, such as National Labor Students, Socialist Alternative, Student Unity (Labor Right), the Australian Greens, Grassroots Left and the Liberals.
+Most activist groupings in the National Union of Students have a presence at Sydney University, such as National Labor Students (Labor Left), Socialist Alternative, Student Unity (Labor Right), the Australian Greens, Grassroots Left and the Liberals.

 Since 2000 the SRC has been heavily influenced by what is now National Labor Students (formerly the National Organisation of Labor Students), the student arm of Labor's Socialist Left.
 Prior to that, from the late 1980s until 1997, the SRC was controlled by the Left Alliance, a former NUS faction made up of a coalition of students to the left of Labor such as Socialists, the Australian Greens, anarchists, queer activists, and environmentalists.
 Labor Party affiliated factions dominated the SRC presidency from 1998 to 2014.
 In recent years Labor's hold on power was challenged by independent/non affiliated alliances, internal conflicts within established Labor factions and the emergence of the Grassroots Left.
 Grassroots Left quickly developed into a national NUS faction with a presence on several campuses.
 A member of Grassroots, Kyol Blakeney, was elected the second Indigenous president of the University's SRC in 2014.
 However, in 2015 and 2016, Labor Left faction National Labor Students re-secured the SRC Presidency, in cooperation with Grassroots in 2015 and in cooperation with moderate Liberals in 2016, who supported Edward McCann for the Vice-Presidency of the SRC.
 However, following the election this coalition collapsed, with a broad left grouping of Labor left, Socialist Alternative, independents and Grassroots elected to all remaining positions.
 In 2017, Grassroots returned to the presidency, electing Imogen Grant as the 90th President of the SRC.
 In 2018, an independent party of international students labelled the Panda Warriors won the presidency, electing Jacky He as the 91st President of the SRC.
 He is the first President to have been elected on primarily the votes of international students within the university.
 In 2019, Liam Donohoe won the Presidency, returning the SRC to a Grassroots president.
 In 2020, Swapnik Sanagavarapu was elected to the SRC Presidency unopposed, leading to a back-to-back Grassroots victory.
-In 2021, Lauren Lancaster narrowly won the Presidency in the largest election in USYD's history, maintaining the Grassroots Presidential hold.
+In 2021, Lauren Lancaster retained the Grassroots hold on the presidency in the largest election in USyd's history.
+Lia Perkins (Grassroots) was elected unopposed to the Presidency for 2023 and Harrison Brennan (Grassroots) secured the 5th consecutive year of Grassroots presidencies when he was elected as the 96th SRC president over National Labor Students' candidate Rose Donnelly.

-The SRC's current President is Lia Perkins (Grassroots), having taken office uncontested on 1 December 2022.
+Angus Fisher (National Labor Students) broke the Grassroots incumbency in 2024, winning the primary vote and ending five years of Grassroots presidencies.
+The Left bloc (Grassroots, Socialist Alternative, Solidarity and aligned Independents) lost its majority on the council in the same year as the Liberal vote share soared, with NLS (Labor Left) holding the balance of power.

+Election results

+2025

+The 2025 elections were held over three days in late September to elect the 2026 Students' Representative Council.